Seniority-zero Linear Canonical Transformation Theory: Introduction

 The multi-configurational nature of strongly correlated systems arises from two fundamental underlying factors.
 First, due to instantaneous electronic repulsion, electrons can rapidly move between orbitals, causing significant fluctuations in orbital occupancy.
 The mathematical description of such a wave function is necessarily multi-configurational.
 This phenomenon is associated with strong dynamic correlation, which can be modeled by Slater determinants representing single, double, triple, and higher-order excitations relative to a chosen reference, typically a single Slater determinant.
-Standard approaches for modeling dynamic correlations include configuration interaction (CI),\cite{doi:https://doi.org/10.1002/9781119019572.ch11,szabo1996modernCI,Lowdin1955,KnowlesHandy1984,OlsenRoos1988,SherrillSchaefer1999,McWeeny2002,ShavittBartlett2009,SzalayMuller2012} coupled cluster(CC),\cite{ShavittBartlett2009,doi:https://doi.org/10.1002/9781119019572.ch13,szabo1996modernCC,Coester1960,Cizek1966,PaldusShavitt1972,Paldus1978,CrawfordSchaefer2000,BartlettMusial2007} and many body perturbation theory (MBPT).\cite{ShavittBartlett2009,PhysRev.46.618,doi:https://doi.org/10.1002/9781119019572.ch14,szabo1996modernMBPT,MollerPlesset1934,Goldstone1957,Bloch1958,FetterWalecka1971,LindgrenMorrison1985} The second source of multi-configuration character is near-degeneracies in the system's electronic configurations.
-In these cases, the multiple Slater determinants do not correspond to excitations from a reference but to a superposition of multiple, nearly isoenergetic, system configurations.
-Standard approaches for modelling static correlations include complete active space self-consistent field (CASSCF), multiconfiguration self-consistent field (MCSCF),\cite{RUEDENBERG198241,doi:https://doi.org/10.1002/9780470142943.ch7, 10.1143/PTPS.40.37,Wahl1977} and tensor network state methods (e.g., the density matrix renormalization group (DMRG).)\cite{10.1063/1.478295,10.1063/1.1638734}
+Standard approaches for modeling dynamic correlations include configuration interaction (CI),\cite{doi:https://doi.org/10.1002/9781119019572.ch11,szabo1996modernCI,Lowdin1955,KNOWLES1984315,OlsenRoos1988,SherrillSchaefer1999,ShavittBartlett2009,SzalayMuller2012} coupled cluster (CC),\cite{ShavittBartlett2009,doi:https://doi.org/10.1002/9781119019572.ch13,szabo1996modernCC,Coester1960,Cizek1966,paldus1982relationship,CrawfordSchaefer2000,BartlettMusial2007} and many body perturbation theory (MBPT).\cite{ShavittBartlett2009,PhysRev.46.618,doi:https://doi.org/10.1002/9781119019572.ch14,szabo1996modernMBPT,goldstone1957derivation,Bloch1958,FetterWalecka1971,LindgrenMorrison1985} The second source of multi-configuration character is near-degeneracies in the system's electronic configurations.
+In these cases, the multiple Slater determinants do not correspond to excitations from a reference but to a superposition of multiple, nearly isoenergetic system configurations; this type of correlation is usually referred to as static (or nondynamic) correlation.
+Standard approaches for modeling static correlations include complete active space self-consistent field (CASSCF), multiconfiguration self-consistent field (MCSCF),\cite{RUEDENBERG198241,doi:https://doi.org/10.1002/9780470142943.ch7, 10.1143/PTPS.40.37,Wahl1977} and tensor network state methods (e.g., the density matrix renormalization group (DMRG)).\cite{10.1063/1.478295,10.1063/1.1638734}